covidatlas/li/docs/sources.md

 As shown in the samples, a `source` has `crawlers` which pull down data files (json, csv, html, pdf, tsv, raw), and `scrapers` which scrape those files and return useful data.
 Sources can pull in data for anything -- cities, counties, states, countries, or collections thereof.
 See the existing scrapers for ideas on how to deal with different ways of data being presented.

 Copy the template in `docs/sample-sources/template.md` to a new file in the correct country, region, and region directory (e.g., `src/shared/sources/us/ca/mycounty-name.js`).
 That file contains some fields that you should fill in or delete, depending on the details of the source.
+Also see the comments in `docs/sample-sources/sample.js`, and below.

 ### Crawling